-I found my passion for knowledge when I was a young girl about 11 or 12 years old trying my best to make sense of the world and to meet the expectations set before me, I panicked.
+I found my passion for knowledge when I was a young girl about 11 or 12 years old trying my best to make sense of the world and to meet the expectations set before me.
+I panicked.
+Of course I still thought my parents knew everything.
+I was frustrated to learn they did NOT!
 My mother had a limited education and very little idea how to design a path to achievement.
 What she didn’t even realize herself is that she possessed skills she would impart which were taught through generations of female business owners within my family.
-I remember turning to her and asking how or where we get an owner’s manual for this life she gave me.
+One day as we were putting together a new appliance for our home pouring over the owner’s manual, I remember turning to her and asking, “where is the owner’s manual for this life you gave me?”
 She laughed with such conviction I realized that she must have confronted the same question in her life!

 To me, it wasn’t a joke.
 I was very worried about what it all meant and how to put a life together.
 My father came from a family of farmers, generations deep.
 He graduated from high school and wanted to attend college, but the family farm came first.
 His reason, according to him, he “liked to eat, and preferably, daily.”
 No shortage of humor and sarcasm in my father’s household!
 He later joined the Navy, and after serving during WWII, returned to the states becoming a salesman, and later an Insurance Adjuster.
 Who in the heck decides they want to be an Insurance Adjuster when they are envisioning their future?
 Like most people with only a general trajectory from high school, he “stirred the pot to see what might surface,” instead of doing sufficient planning to facilitate the opportunity that followed his passions in engineering and product design.